 Number 4: Open your own investment brokerage account outside of your retirement account.

 Retirement accounts are a great deal for those looking to get rich by 60.
 But if you are seeking to multiply your money before nearing 60, you need to open a brokerage account.
 Retirement plans charge you a penalty if you want to start taking distributions from your earnings before 59 ½.
 That’s why you need to open up an investment account with a discount broker.
 TD Ameritrade, E*TRADE, Fidelity, Merrill Edge, and Charles Schwab are examples of discount brokers that enable you to engage in self-directed investing.
-You can open an account with just a dollar and buy equities, mutual funds, and bonds for prices ranging from $5.99 to $6.99 per purchase.
+You can open an account with just a dollar and buy equities, mutual funds, and bonds for free.
 That is low cost investing.